 No lock-in with 1902 Software

 At 1902 Software, you will always get full rights to the source code and related materials resulting from the development of your project.
 Right from the project planning stage, we already list all modules to be used in your website or webshop for your approval.
-We also ask customers to purchase all third-party products, modules, or services needed for the project under their names and simply grant us developer access so that we can work with them.
+We also ask clients to purchase all third-party products, modules, or services needed for the project under their names and simply grant us developer access so that we can work with them.

-As mentioned above, we do have a set of modules and libraries that we reuse in our projects—but our customers retain the right to use, modify, and include these modules or libraries if they develop or change the website or webshop, either on their own or through another company or freelancer.
+As mentioned above, we do have a set of modules and libraries that we reuse in our projects—but our clients retain the right to use, modify, and include these modules or libraries if they develop or change the website or webshop, either on their own or through another company or freelancer.
 They also have the right to transfer these rights to anyone who buys the system or company.

 At 1902 Software there’s no lock-in!